svylabs/stablebase/WHITEPAPER.md

 ## Staking SBR Tokens

 - **Secondary Staking**: SBR tokens can be staked in a dedicated contract.
-- **Additional Rewards**: Stakers receive 10% of the fees collected from redemptions and liquidations.
+- **Additional Rewards**: Stakers receive 10% of the fees collected from borrowers and 0.75% from redeemers.

 # Supported Collateral